MPFBench: A Large Scale Dataset for SciML of Multi-Phase-Flows: Droplet and Bubble Dynamics: Experiments

 \section{Experiments}

-Neural Operators represent a novel class of deep learning architectures specifically designed to learn functional solutions to partial differential equations (PDEs).
-Unlike traditional methods that focus on finding a specific solution for a fixed set of parameters, Neural Operators are capable of learning generalized solutions to PDEs.
+Neural operators represent a novel class of deep learning designed to learn function spaces of solutions to partial differential equations (PDEs).
+Unlike traditional deep learning methods which focus on finding a parametric solution for a fixed problem, Neural Operators are capable of generalizing to solutions of PDEs.
 While these frameworks have demonstrated notable success in modeling single-phase fluid flow, there is limited research on their accuracy in capturing multi-phase flows.
 Multi-phase flows present additional challenges due to phenomena like bubble or droplet breakup, coalescence, and shape oscillations.
 In this context, we aim to evaluate the performance of several Neural Operators and foundation models in learning these intricate fluid dynamics.

-We report baseline results for training a suite of the most common neural PDE solvers.
-We studied the following Neural Operators and Foundation Models, reporting results on the 2D bubble case: (a) Fourier Neural Operator (FNO) \citep{li2021}, (b) Convolutional Neural Operators (CNO) \citep{raonic2023}, (c) DeepONet \citep{lu2020}, (d) UNet \citep{ronneberger2015}, (e) scOT \citep{herde2024poseidon}, (f) Poseidon \citep{herde2024poseidon}.
-For training, we adhered closely to the published code examples.
-All the aforementioned models were trained on a single A100 80GB GPU using the Adam optimizer with a learning rate of $10^{-3}$ and were run for 200 epochs.
-The validation loss for all models converged and stabilized by 200 epochs.
+We provide baseline results by training a range of well-established neural PDE solvers, commonly referred to as scientific machine learning (SciML) models.
+Specifically, we examined the following neural operators and transformer-based foundation models on the 2D bubble benchmark: (a) Fourier Neural Operator (FNO) \citep{li2021}, (b) Convolutional Neural Operators (CNO) \citep{raonic2023}, (c) DeepONet \citep{lu2020}, (d) UNet \citep{ronneberger2015}, (e) scOT (a randomly initialized vision-based transformer), (f) Poseidon (a pre-trained, vision-based foundation model) \citep{herde2024poseidon}.
+For training, we closely followed the published code examples, and the code used for training these models is available in the following GitHub repository: \href{https://github.com/baskargroup/GeometryMatters/}{GitHub}.
+All models were trained for 200 epochs on a single A100 80GB GPU using the Adam optimizer, and the hyperparameter settings for each model are detailed in \sectionref{subsec:model-hyperparams}.
+The validation loss for all models converged by 200 epochs, and the training and validation loss curves for two representative models are shown in \sectionref{subsec:loss-plots}.